mohammed-ihtisham/unwindr-ai-feature/README.md

 state
   a set of UserPreferences with
     a user User
-    a tags set String
+    a tags set of Strings

   a set of PlaceTags with
     a place Place
-    a tags set String
+    a tags set of Strings

 actions
   setPreferences (user: User, tags: set String)